Songs and Stories from Masters of Arabic Music

 Along the banks of a river, people wash clothes, sing songs, and tell stories.
 Spices, fabrics, and melodies are carried downstream, and villages are woven together by the current.
 The Shatt Al-Arab, the Nile, and the Jordan converge at Lake Michigan as Chicago Folklore Ensembles explores the music and stories of master musicians from Iraq, Egypt, and Palestine.

 We gathered the material for this show in lessons and interviews with each master musician.
 The narration is based on their own words, and we learned the music under their guidance.
-The show premiered in December 2017 at Evanston Public Library and Skokie Public Library.

 Where Rivers Meet features and brings together four of Chicago’s great musicians from the Middle East: